jqwik-team/jqwik-samples/README.md

 ### jqwik with Spring Boot

-The [jqwik-spring-boot-gradles] demonstrates how to use jqwik in a Spring Boot project.
+The [jqwik-spring-boot-gradle] demonstrates how to use jqwik in a Spring Boot project.

 [jqwik-starter-gradle]: jqwik-starter-gradle